bionetslab/grn-benchmark/src/DiffCorr/README.md

 ### Preprocessing
 Make sure to input 2 (matrix) gene expression data which are preprocessed - normalised, filtered, non NA values

-For example, a series of steps had to be taken for the Arabidopsis dataset
+For example, a series of steps had to be taken for the GSE dataset
 1. Robust Multichip Average (RMA) method via the `justRMA` function from the `affy` package normalized the CEL files.
 2. The probes that do not represent biological transcripts or may have cross-hybridization issues were removed from the dataset.
 3. Genes with low expression levels and low variability across samples were filtered out using the `genefilter` package to reduces the number of targets